-Composition of the Audit Committee of Directors (Audit Committee) as on 31st March 2022 the year is as under:
+Composition of the Audit Committee of Directors (Audit Committee) as on 31st March 2024 is as under:

 SI.
 No. Name of the Director Category

 1. Mr. Ajay Kapoor, Chairman

-2. Mr. Sanjay Banga Non-Executive Directors

-3. Mrs. Manju Gupta
+2. Mrs. Manju Gupta Non-Executive Directors

-4. Mr. Ganesh Srinivasan#
+3. Mr. Ganesh Srinivasan